 This category is for the essential bills.
 Let me emphasize that word: essential.

 - Rent or mortgage: You know, that place where you live.

 - Utilities: So you can cook your ramen noodles.

 - Groceries: Because those ramen noodles don’t come free!

-- Car insurance and/or car payments: You do need a car… right?
+- Car insurance and/or car payments: You do need a car… or do you?

-- Phone and internet: Let’s face it, they’re essentials — so you can read The Penny Hoarder!
+- Phone and internet: Let’s face it, they’re essentials — they help you read The Penny Hoarder!

 - Gas for your work commute: Because the boss thinks you’re too sweaty if you run to work every day.

-- Credit card and loan minimum payments: Make no mistake: Making your minimum payments on your debts is an essential.
+- Credit card and loan minimum payments: Make no mistake — making the minimum payments on your debts is an essential.
 You can’t afford to deal with the late fees and credit risks of not meeting that basic requirement.
 Period.

 - Other: Bills that are essential and probably no fun at all.
 Maybe you have prescription meds, day care costs or even doggie day care.
-Yeah, Mr. Barky counts, but your wine-of-the-month club does not.
+Yes, Mr. Barky counts.
+But your wine-of-the-month club does not.

 Financial Goals: 20%

-This second category puts the focus on helping you improve your financial health.
-It turns out that being less poor is more fun than being poor. #lifegoals
+This category puts the focus on helping you improve your financial health, because it turns out that being less poor is more fun than being poor. #lifegoals

 - Investments: This includes your 401(k) and all other investments.
 Don’t have any yet?
 It’s never too late to start investing.